Articles on: People

 The participants of that committee (the Members, Staff, and Guests who have been added).

-Members - always included in votes, do count towards quorum, and will show up in meeting attendances as either present or absent.
+Members - are always included in votes, do count towards quorum, and their attendance is included in the meeting's Minutes.

-Staff - not included in votes by default (but can be enabled to vote in a specific vote, when that vote is created), do not count towards quorum, and are not required to attend meetings so their absences are not notated on minutes.
+Staff - not included in votes by default but can be enabled to cast their vote when a Vote is created, do not count towards quorum, and their absences are not notated in the meeting's Minutes.

-Guests - not included in votes by default, (but can be enabled to vote in a specific vote, when that vote is created), and do not count towards quorum.
+Guests - not included in votes by default but can be enabled to cast their vote when a Vote is created, do not count towards quorum, and their absences are not notated in the meeting's Minutes.

-Ex-Officio members - are non-voting members, but voting and counting towards quorum can be enabled/disabled at an organization-wide level, by the Organization Admins, via the toggle switch on the organization's Settings page.
+Ex-Officio members - for all portal members who are given the TITLE of "Ex Officio" on board/committee member tabs, their ability to cast votes (and count towards quorum) is enabled/disabled at an organization-wide level, by the Organization Admins, via the toggle switch on the organization's Settings page.

 Questions?
 Chat with us